 This was not intended for the public: internally and quite openly, senior German Air Force officers discussed theoretical possibilities of the use of German Taurus cruise missiles by Ukraine.
-Here are some details and information about possible consequences:
+Here are some details and information regarding possible consequences:

 Is the recording authentic?